 “Candidly, at first I was like, ‘This is going to suck,’” Daud said.
 “I was really familiar with this sort of standard for representing Muslims, or even like Muslim-adjacent.
 Like people that are clearly supposed to signify being Muslim without ever saying that they're Muslim.
 So, you grow up, you're watching a TV show or any war game that's set in the Middle East, and I was like, I know exactly how this is going to go; it's going to be really bad.”

-And to her shock, it wasn’t.
+And to her surprise, it wasn’t.

 “It’s really easy to take away the agency and the choices that women of color are normally robbed of in these kinds of narratives,” Daud explained.
 “But this is really all about Farah and about her choices and about her history.”